Top five things to keep in mind when scaling your tech startup

 Scaling your tech startup is an exciting phase of the whole entrepreneurial venture.
 The option to do so serves as validation that your product/service has value.
-In a cutthroat industry wherein 9 out of 10 tech startups fail, being able to scale should be greeted with a pat in the back for the good work.
-However, before celebrating the fact that you’ve been able to survive this long, one must first consider if scaling is the best possible direction for your startup to take.
+In a cutthroat industry wherein 9 out of 10 tech startup fail, being able to scale should be greeted with a pat in the back for the good work.
+However, before celebrating the fact that you’ve been able to survive this long, one must first consider if scaling is the best possible direction for your tech startup to take.
 Here are five things to keep in mind if you’re at this particular crossroad of whether to scale or not:

 Determine Your Workforce’s Readiness

 Scaling means higher volumes of work and more data to process.
 Is your team ready to take on this workload?
 Can they work under the stress and pressures that come with expanding to new market niches or new audiences?
 Sit down with other high-level staff, such as senior software development engineers and product managers, to figure out if your current team has enough collective brain power to handle the new technical challenges that scaling brings.

 Start with the Small Things

 It’s a preconceived notion that successful startups, such as Uber or AirBnB, were already high-functioning companies right from the start.
 However, these companies weren’t born superstars overnight.
 They began on the hard route, which is by working on tasks manually.
 Take Zappos as a good example.
 When the company started, its founder, Nick Swinmurn, visited local shoe stores and took photos of everything that was on display.
 He then posted those photos on a website.
 When someone clicks the photo and buys it online, he returns to the shoe store, buys it, and them mails it to the customer.